mikedao/voidfront/README.md

 - Credits: Generated through taxation
 - Minerals, Energy, Food: Base resources for building and maintenance

+### Building System
+- Construct, upgrade, and demolish buildings in your star systems
+- Each building type (e.g., Government Administration, Mining Facility, Power Plant, Research Laboratory) provides unique benefits
+- Buildings have construction and demolition times, costs, and effects
+- Some buildings are unique per system, others can be built multiple times
+- Building status is updated during scheduled maintenance cycles
+- Building construction and demolition use accessible, progressively enhanced modals for confirmation

 ## Development Approach

 This project follows Test-Driven Development (TDD) principles: